kubevirt/monitoring/docs/runbooks/LowReadyVirtOperatorsCount.md

 - Check if there are issues with the nodes for control-plane and masters.
 For example, if they are in a NotReady state.
   - `kubectl get nodes`

+## Mitigation

+There can be several reasons, identify the root cause and fix it.